dssg/machine_learning_legislation/instructions.md

 The Office of Management and Budget collected data on earmarks for the years 2005, 2008, 2009, and 2010.
 We use this data to create positive examples for our earmark classifier.
-CSV versions of this data can be downloaded at [the OMB website](http://earmarks.omb.gov/earmarks-public/).
-TODO: this could be a script
+You can download this data using the script `src/python/data_importer/get_omb_data.py`.
+This will download the CSV files and place them in an OMB folder within the data folder set in your configuration file.

 ### Creating a Database ###